Rocky Marciano: Marciano vs Vingo

-Three weeks after the Phil Muscato fight, Marciano fought Carmine Vingo (16–1–0) by a sixth-round knockout in New York.
+Three weeks after the Phil Muscato fight, Marciano defeated Carmine Vingo (16–1–0) by a sixth-round knockout in New York.
 Carmine was a promising prospect who was 16–1, with his loss controversial.
 Marciano was 24–0 at the time of the fight.
 The winner would be declared the white hope in the division.
 Rocky Marciano dropped Vingo in the first and second round, but by the fifth Vingo was gaining momentum.
 At 1:46 in the sixth round Marciano knocked out Vingo with a right uppercut.
-Vingo was unconscious and taken to the hospital on a stretcher, as there were no ambulances available.
+Vingo was unconscious and taken to the hospital on a stretcher because there were no ambulances available.
 As Vingo was given 50/50 survival odds, a priest administered last rites; however, Vingo pulled through and survived, befriending Marciano later on in life.

-Marciano vs. La Starza
+Marciano vs. Roland La Starza

-On March 24, 1950, Marciano fought Roland La Starza, winning by split decision.
+On March 24, 1950, Marciano met his first ranked opponent when he fought Roland La Starza (37–0), winning by a close split decision.
 La Starza may have come closer than any other boxer to defeating Marciano as a professional.
 The scoring for the bout was 5–4, 4–5, and 5–5.
 Marciano won on a supplemental point system used by New York and Massachusetts at that time.
-The scoring system did not award an extra point for a knockdown and Marciano scored a knockdown in the fight.
+The contemporary scoring system did not award extra points for a knockdown, which Marciano scored when he knocked down La Starza in the fourth round.
 Referee Watson decided the bout, scoring it for Marciano.
-Both boxers were undefeated before the fight, with La Starza's record at 37–0.

 Subsequent bouts

 Marciano scored three more knockouts in a row before a rematch with Lowry (61–56–10), Marciano again winning by unanimous decision.
 After that, he scored four more knockouts and, after a decision over Red Applegate (11–14–2) in late April 1951, he was showcased on national television for the first time, knocking out Rex Layne (34–1–2) in six rounds on July 12, 1951.

-On October 27, 1951, the 28-year-old Marciano took on the 37-year-old Joe Louis.
-Coming into the bout, Marciano was a 6½-to-5 underdog.
-Marciano upset Louis in the latter's last career bout.
+On October 27, 1951, the 28-year-old Marciano took on the great Joe Louis.
+Despite Louis being well past his prime, Marciano was a 6½-to-5 underdog.
+Marciano knocked Louis out in the eighth round, sending the former champion collapsing out of the ring in what would be his final fight.

-After four more wins, including victories over 35-year-old Lee Savold (96–37–3) and Harry Matthews (81–3–5), Marciano received a shot at the world title.
+After four more wins in 1952, including knockout victories over former European heavyweight champion Lee Savold (96–37–3) and top contender Harry Matthews (81–3–5), Marciano received a shot at the world title later that year.